MaxElgart/CSCI-104/example/README.md

 ## Hello, world!

-This is a README file.
+Hello everybody this is a read me file